Brooklyn Aurora Hybrid

 8. Off-Gassing Period

 Like we mentioned above, some people are more affected by this than others but don’t let this discourage you entirely.
-Even if you are sensitive to the initial off-gassing odor or simply don’t want to expose yourself to chemicals, which is probably a really good idea anyway, the Brooklyn Aurora is still a good choice.
-The Aurora mattress just needs a little more time to air out than other mattresses.
+Even if you are sensitive to the initial chemical odor or simply don’t want to expose yourself to chemicals, which is probably a really good idea anyway, the Brooklyn Aurora is still a good choice.
+The Aurora mattress just needs a little more time to air out than other bed-in-a-box mattresses.

 9. Sizes, Affordability, and Value